 Also remember, LASIK is not for everyone.
 It’s not recommended if you have diabetes, a history of herpes simplex or herpes zoster keratitis, significant dry eye or serious allergies.
 There are also side effects associated with LASIK.
 While they are rare, they can include eye dryness, which may be severe, loss of visual acuity or the need for glasses or contacts after surgery, and visual disturbances like halos (hazy rings around lights), glare, starbursts, double images and other visual irregularities that may be debilitating.

 If you’d like to read some first-hand experiences of patients who’ve undergone LASIK, you can find some here, here and here.
 You can also get full safety information here, and these are also good points to bring up with your doctor about what you can expect to experience and anything you can do to manage side effects.

 Now that you know the right talking points, you just need a doctor to talk about them with.
 You can find a LASIK doctor near you here.
 Most do consultations for free, and are really good at talking through all the above and more.

-AMO Manufacturing USA, LLC 2019. iLASIK® is a trademark owned by or licensed to AMO Manufacturing USA, LLC, its subsidiaries or affiliates.
-All other trademarks are the intellectual property of their respective owners.
+© 2020 Johnson & Johnson Surgical Vision, Inc. iLASIK® is a trademark owned or licensed to © 2020 Johnson & Johnson Surgical Vision, Inc. All other trademarks are the intellectual property of their respective owners.